learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 ## `it`

-Now that we've created a structure to group our tests together using the `describe` method, we can move onto actually describing the desired functionality.
+Now that we've created a structure to group our tests together using the `describe` method, we can move on to actually describing the desired functionality.
 Every specification in RSpec begins with the `it` method.

 The `it` method, like the `describe` method, accepts an arbitrary string as an argument, namely, some text that says what we're currently interested in testing.
 Like all things in code, every `it` should be specifying one, only one, and exactly one, desired outcome or behavior.